ProFormA/proformaxml/Whitepaper_Submission.md

 ## Submission

 Students provide submissions to tasks, usually by uploading them to an LMS.
-A submission consists of five parts that contain everything needed to grade a submission for a given task.
+A submissions contains all parts necessary to grade a submission for a given task.

 ```xml
 <xs:complexType name="submission-type">